0xevm1/proxy-ml-api/README.md

 `export FLASK_APP=app.py`

+`export JWT_SECRET_KEY=<jwt-secret-key>`

+you can generate a secret key on the command line using `openssl rand -base64 32`.
+You will also need to use this value manually in the `Authorize` section of the Swagger UI to test this API

 run the flask app from within your virtualenvironment, for example with a virtualenvironment named `venv` run:

 `source venv/bin/activate`